bit-bandit/toiletpaper/readme.md

-# `toiletpaper` - The shitty documentation generator
+# 🧻 `toiletpaper` - The crappy documentation generator

-`toiletpaper` is a file-system based tool for creating lightweight documentation.
+`toiletpaper` is a file-system based tool for creating lightweight webpages for documentation.

-## Usage + Tutorial
+## Usage/Tutorial

 First, create a folder.
 For this example, we'll call it `book`